-8.3.7 Commercial uses may be permitted in the Community Areas only if they require limited services.
+8.3.7 Commercial uses should be directed to the hamlets only if they require limited services.

 Development Requirements

 - 8.3.8 In consideration of a proposal for a Commercial (C) District, an assessment of the proposed development may be required which: - a.
 Precisely defines the boundaries of the proposal; - b.
 Designates suitable building sites; - c.
 Ensures the functional integrity of the adjacent roads is maintained through the use of service roads and limited access points; - d.
 Defines standards of development which may include architectural, landscaping and sign controls; - e.
 Identifies methods and facilities for servicing; and - f.
 Includes groundwater and soil permeability tests.